TinaCloud/stock-market-prediction/README.md

 ################################################################################

 Our code and process notebook for our analysis and predictive modeling approaches to understand directional stock movements.
-We have launched a website to showcase our work at https://sites.google.com/site/predictingstockmovement/

 ################################################################################
 ## Objective